Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 By Nicole Cosgrove

 Let’s face it.
 Lemons probably aren’t high on your list of potential treats for your pooch.
 That’s a good thing, too.
-The question of whether they can eat this citrus fruit is no. It may even be toxic to your pet if he eats enough of it.
+The short answer is no, dogs cannot eat lemons.
+It may even be toxic to your pet if they eat enough of it.
 However, dogs will be dogs, and some will eat just about anything they can find.

 What Makes Lemons Bad for Dogs?